hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 - get the files from the repository:
 	- via the git cli: ```git clone https://github.com/hive-engine/steemsmartcontracts.git```

-- cd into the newly created project folder; for Hive Engine, make sure you are on the ```hive-engine``` branch (for Steem Engine use the witnesses branch)
+- cd into the newly created project folder; for Hive Engine, make sure you are on the ```hive-engine``` branch (for Steem Engine use the witnesses branch).
+You may consider using a tagged release as well instead to match the primary nodes, in which case you should checkout a release tag e.g. `he-v1.1.0`
 	- ```git checkout hive-engine```

 - in your console type the following command in the folder that contains the files downloaded from the previous step:
 	- ```npm install```

 ## 3. Configure the node
 The ```config.json``` file has all the settings to make sure your node listens to the Hive blockchain and generates the proper genesis block.
 You shouldn't need to change any of the default config, it can just be used as is.
+If you are configuring a witness, then additionally set `witnessEnabled` to true, and copy `.env.example` to `.env` to set up your witness settings.
+Be careful as configuring asks for a witness private signing key in plain text.

 (the following file is a pre-configuration that will listen to the sidechain id "mainnet-hive" and will start up a HTTP JSON RPC server listening on port 5000)